pdreeves/2019-interactive/Hints/Scenario2.md

 1C.
 Look at the new config being defined in the task "Configure Splunk inputs.conf file"

 2A & 2B.
 Click the triangle to the left of the event and look at the clientip and useragent field values.

+3A.
+Make sure it's running on the right host.

+3B.
+Make sure the correct file is being copied over using the copy module.